matter-labs-audits/reports/README.md

 Our reports are designed to provide valuable insights for developers, teams, and users looking to build or engage with secure smart contracts for zkSync.

 What We Offer:
-- Free Audits: Free audits for key zkSync community and ecosystem projects.
+- Free Audits: Free audits for the distinguished ZKsync community and ecosystem projects.
 - Paid Audits: Comprehensive security audits for all other blockchain-related projects.

 ## Table Of Audits